henryhale/chalk-dom/README.md

 - `italic` - Make the text italic.
 - `underline` - Underline the text.
 - `strikethrough` - Put a horizontal line through the center of the text.
+- `inverse` - Invert the background and foreground colors.

 ### User defined